CloudLearnings/PythonFlaskApp/Readme.md

 ## TO DO
-add few bash script to add utilities such as curl or netstat on entrypoint or from docker file
+1. add few bash script to add utilities such as curl or netstat on entrypoint or from docker file.
+2. Pre-commit files
+3. GitLab and jenkins pipelines
+4. Python extend the code - add test cases
+5. Try deploying on kubernetes